willviles/ember-useragent/README.md

 This also installs [`ember-cli-cjs-transform`](https://github.com/rwjblue/ember-cli-cjs-transform) for your app, since it is required.
-If you are upgrading or it's missing, just install it manually or run the `ember-usagent1 blueprint:
+If you are upgrading or it's missing, just install it manually or run the `ember-useragent` blueprint:

 ```
 ember g ember-useragent